An example in Haou Airen, with Hakuron and Reilan.

 In the first book of the Collegium Chronicles, Healer-Trainee Bear is betrothed without his consent (or even awareness) by his parents, whose only criteria seems to have been the odds that any resulting children would have the Healer's gift.

-In Altraterra series by Yvonne Pioch, Anne, a 14-years-old girl, is forced by the Magical Academy to marry Miraz, her brother's teacher.
+In Altraterra series by Yvonne Pioch, Anne, a 14-year-old girl, is forced by the Magical Academy to marry Miraz, her brother's teacher.
 Notably because unlike many other works, which relegate the consequences to Fridge Horror territory, here it is explicitly stated that the sole purpose of said marriage is to produce a male heir, and as soon as possible.
-Since Anne has a crush on Miraz, she willingly agrees. then her brother, who made a Face Heel Turn, intevenes...
+Since Anne has a crush on Miraz, she willingly agrees. then her brother, who made a Face-Heel Turn, intevenes...

 My Father, seduced by the false glare of Fortune and the Deluding Pomp of Title, insisted on my giving my hand to Lady Dorothea. ``No, never, exclaimed I. ``Lady Dorothea is lovely and Engaging; I prefer no woman to her; but know, Sir, that I scorn to marry her in compliance with your Wishes.
 No!
 Never shall it be said that I obliged my Father.''